-Most people can name one 17th century Italian scientist based in Florence who challenged the widely accepted theories of Aristotle and was to influence the way Science was done in the centuries to come?
+Most people can name one 17th century Italian scientist who challenged Aristotle's writings and changed the way science was done for centuries to come.
 There were actually two!
-The other besides Galileo was Francesco Redi.
-Francesco Redi is most famous for his excellent demonstration of the use of controlled experiments and his challenge to the theory of spontaneous generation.
+Galileo was one.
+Francesco Redi was the other.
+Francesco Redi is known for his early use of controlled experiments and his challenge to the theory of spontaneous generation.

-Francesco Redi is often credited with developing the controlled experiment just as Galileo is often credited with introducing the modern experimental method.
-Both beliefs may be simplistic, however.
-Francesco Redi and Galileo Galileo demonstrated the effectiveness of their methods using very simple experiments, then explained their procedures and results in clear and compelling ways.
-These experiments were watershed events in the history of science.
-That is not to say that experimental scientists before Francesco Redi didn't realize the need to control variables or that the sequence of steps involved in Galileo's method hadn't been described by earlier natural philosophers (e.g. professors from the School of Padua).
-When Galileo was still a young boy, Giuseppe Moletti, the professor who he would eventually succeed at the University of Padua, decided to conduct some experiments on free fall by dropping weights in different media (see Timeline of Classical Mechanics).
+We are taught that Galileo introduced the scientific method while Francesco Redi introduced the controlled experiment.
+Both beliefs are simplistic.
+Francesco Redi and Galileo Galilei demonstrated their methods using very simple experiments then explained their procedures in clear and compelling ways.
+This is why both are so important.
+But scientists before Redi and Galileo had recognized the need to control variables and had described the sequence of steps described in Galileo's experimental method.
+When Galileo was still a young boy and Redi was yet to be born, Giuseppe Moletti, a professor at the University of Padua, conducted a series of experiments on free fall by dropping weights in different media (see Timeline of Classical Mechanics).
 His test with free fall in water and air specified that the balls must be of the same substance, weight and figure in order to remove doubt.
-In the same book, when Moletti described dropping balls of wood and lead from a tower to demonstrate that free fall doesn't depend on weight (as Aristotle had said) he was careful to eliminate size as a nuisance variable by conducting the experiment with wooden balls of different sizes .
-Moletti's experiments certainly weren't as elegant as Francesco Redi's, but they indicate that he understood the need for controls [_1_] .
+In the same book, when Moletti described dropping balls of wood and lead from a tower to demonstrate that free fall doesn't depend on weight (as Aristotle had said) he was careful to eliminate size as a nuisance variable by conducting the experiment with wooden balls of different sizes [_2_] .

-Being careful to control for the known variables doesn't guarantee that you will get the correct results.
+Controlling for known variables doesn't guarantee that you will get correct results.
 That is because "you don't know what you don't know".
-What if there are variables that need to be controlled that you don't even know exist.
-This could explain why the famous Tower of Pisa experiment actually came up with incorrect results.
-Many consider the legend of the Tower of Pisa experiment to be a myth.
-The experiment did occur.
-It was conducted by Vincenzio Renieri, a Catholic monk (see Galileo's Battle for the Heaven's) and not Galileo as is commonly thought.
-Vincenzio was a friend of Galileo's.
-Like Moletti before him, Renieri, controlled for size when he dropped two balls of the same size (one of wood and one of lead.)
+There might be variables that need to be controlled that you don't even know exist.
+This is why the famous Tower of Pisa experiment actually came up with incorrect results.
+The Tower of Pisa experiment did occur even though it considered a myth (see Myth 1.
+The Tower of Pisa Myth).
+It was conducted by Vincenzio Renieri, a Catholic monk, and not by Galileo as is commonly thought.
+Like Moletti before him, Renieri, controlled for size when he dropped two balls of the same size (one of wood and one of lead).
 He came up with the wrong results.
 There was almost 2 metres difference between the heavier and lighter balls when they hit the ground.
 Galileo described similar results in some of his works.
 These scientists could not have known that they needed to control for human physiology as well.
-Modern experiments with humans dropping balls of markedly different weights show that there is a tendency to grip the heavier ball more tightly and release it more slowly [_2_] .
+Modern experiments with humans dropping balls of different weights show that there is a tendency to grip the heavier ball more tightly and release it more slowly [_3_] .